 After the UK, the German leasing market is the second biggest in Europe and has for years been characterised by a stable upward trend.
-Accordingly, the German Association of Leasing Companies (Bundesverband Deutscher Leasing-Unternehmen e.V. - BDL) registered a significant increase of 8.7% in new business transactions in 2019.
-Of these, around 78% were generated through vehicle leasing, which also continued to significantlygrow with a 8.9% increase.
-According to the BDL, growth stems from the catch-up effects following the procurement backlog after the introduction of the WLTP test cycle in the second half of 2018 as well as the strong appeal of vehicle leasing.
-Hence, two out of five newly registered vehicles are meanwhile leased.
-Alongside the flexibility that leasing offers, supplementary services such as maintenance, inspection and claims management are the crucial criteria for a company to opt for vehicle leasing, according to the BDL.
+Accordingly, the German Association of Leasing Companies (Bundesverband Deutscher Leasing-Unternehmen e.V. - BDL) registered a significant increase of 8.7% in new business transactions in 2019 compared to the previous year.
+For 2020, the BDL provisionally expects a decline in investments of about 10% (including hire purchase) due to the uncertainty caused by the pandemic.
+At the time this management report was completed, BDL had not yet issued an annual forecast for 2021.